waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 package.

 **Osmium**
-[Osmium command line tools](https://github.com/waelhammoudeh/osmium-tool_slackbuild) is required to use my "op_initial_db.sh" script.
+[Osmium command line tools](https://github.com/waelhammoudeh/osmium-tool_slackbuild) is required to use my scripts.
 You will always use osmium when working with OSM data files.

 **getdiff**